protontypes/open-sustainable-technology/README.md

 __A curated list of open technology projects to sustain a stable climate, energy supply, and natural resources.__ <br> <br> Your contribution is essential to keep this list alive.
 Read more about its origin and how you can participate in the [contribution guide](https://opensustain.tech/contributing/), [presentation slides](https://protontypes.eu/protontypes_open_sustainable_technology.pdf) and related [blog post](https://opensustain.tech/blog/gathering_open_sustainable_technology/).
 Please [write an email](mailto:tobias.augspurger@protontypes.eu) to give feedback, hints and ideas considering [OpenSustain.tech](https://opensustain.tech/) or [create an issue](https://github.com/protontypes/open-sustainable-technology/issues/new).

 If you're looking for an entry point into domains like renewable energy, climate change, or earth science, check out the collection of tutorials in the [learning section](https://opensustain.tech/learning/).
-In the [discovery section](https://opensustain.tech/discover/), you can search all projects by metadata such as programming language, first good output, or number of contributors.
+In the [discovery section](https://opensustain.tech/discover/), you can search all projects by metadata such as used programming languages or topics.

 [![](https://badgen.net/badge/icon/Follow%20Updates/009485?icon=twitter&label)](https://twitter.com/protontypes) [![](https://badgen.net/badge/icon/Add%20a%20Project/009485?icon=git&label)](https://github.com/protontypes/open-sustainable-technology/blob/main/CONTRIBUTING.md)  [![](https://badgen.net/badge/View/Database/009485)](https://airtable.com/shr9we419r2TkpLkc)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7066539.svg)](https://doi.org/10.5281/zenodo.7066539)